 Q: What is Camp Crucible?

-A: Camp Crucible is the ultimate outdoor 24/7 fantasy vacation for those interested or involved in BDSM, sexuality, sensuality, Human Pony Play, education, exploration, relaxation, and socializing with old friends while meeting new ones.
+A: Camp Crucible is the ultimate outdoor 24/7 fantasy vacation for those interested or involved in BDSM, sexuality, sensuality, human pony play, age play, education, exploration, relaxation, and socializing with old friends while meeting new ones.

 Q: What are chores?